vshymanskyy/TinyGSM/README.md

 Watch this repo for new updates!
 And of course, contributions are welcome ;)

-#### Uses internal modem buffer for receive
+### Uses internal modem buffer for receive
-TinyGSM pulls data gently from the modem, so it can operate on very little RAM.
+TinyGSM pulls data gently from the modem (whenever possible), so it can operate on very little RAM.

-## Getting started
+## Getting Started

   1. Using your phone:
     - Disable PIN code on the SIM card